carpentries/instructor-training/instructors/instructor-notes.md

 ## VI.
 Teaching Demonstration Tips

-Here are suggestions from the Trainer Community for the smooth running of your teaching demo.
+Here are suggestions from the Trainer Community for running a low stress teaching demo.
 For official/technical guidelines on how to run a demo, see the [Handbook][demos].

 Points to make during introductions: